furkancybercore/python-basics-project/README.md

-touch main.py                    // Creates an empty file. git add main.py                  // Stages the file for commit. git commit -m "Create main.py"   // Saves the file to the repository.
+touch main.py                    // Creates an empty file. git add main.py                  // Stages the file for commit. git commit -m "Create main.py"   // Saves the file to the repository. git push -u origin main          // Push the main branch to remote repository
 ```

 ## Step 3: Person1’s Work (Branch person1)
 ### 3.1 Variables, Strings, and Lists
 ```
-git checkout -b person1                             //Creates and switches to a new branch. git add main.py
-git commit -m "Add variables, strings, and lists"
+git checkout -b person1                              // Creates and switches to a new branch. git add .                                            // Stages all changes in the current directory for commit git commit -m "Add variables, strings, and lists"    // Commits the staged changes with a descriptive message git push -u origin main                              // Push the main branch to remote repository
 ```